 National Carcase Microbiology Monitoring Program (formerly known as ESAM).

-Exporters should seek other sources of information on commercial specifications for meat imported into a particular country.
+The Department encourages all exporters to contact officials from the country of import, either through the importer or directly, to confirm that their product meets the current importing country requirements.
+Exporters should seek other sources of information on commercial specifications for meat imported into a specific country.